m-parchami/3DVehicleDetection/README.md

 # 2D Vehicle Detection
 ## What we do here
-Here we want to receive images and detect cars, vans and trucks present in the scene in 2D (a 2D bounding box).
+Here we want to receive images and detect cars, vans and trucks in the scene in 2D (with a 2D bounding box).
 We also need to classify the detected patches from among the same classes (cars, vans, trucks).
-Later, when we estimate vehicle dimensions, these classes will be used to apply mean.
+Later, when we estimate vehicle dimensions, these classes are needed.

 ## How we do it
-Since 2D object detection is a well-addressed problem nowadays, we try to keep things as simple as possible.
+Since 2D object detection is an already well-addressed problem, we try to keep things simple.
 That is, we try to use high level APIs and pretrained models to the best we can so that we can focus on our main purpose: the 3D part!

-We can start from Tensorflow 1's model zoo that has a Faster RCNN checkpoint trained on KITTI.
+We can start from Tensorflow 1's model zoo that has a Faster RCNN checkpoint trained on the KITTI 2D object dataset.
 We can use this to detect cars.
-However, this checkpoint only classifies betweenn car and pedestrain.
+However, the available graph only classifies cars and pedestrain.
 Therefore, we cannot classify anything as van or truck with it.
-Hence, it is not exactly what we need.
-But we can still use it for cars.
-This can be sufficient for quick testing of the entire framework.
+Hence, it is not exactly what we are looking for.
+Nevertheless, we can use it for cars and it can be sufficient for quick testing of the entire framework.
+Having this in mind, the notebook first uses this checkpoint for evaluating the whole framework.

 Later, at the end of the notebook, we train our own model using Tensorflow 1 Object Detection API.
+Of course, we are free to use any object detection checkpoint.
+In this repository, we use Mobilenetv2+SSD and Faster RCNN (Resnet 101) models.
+The former is pre-trained on COCO and the latter is the same discussed in the last paragraph.
+It makes sense that the Faster RCNN model cann be trained easier, since its feature vectors are more relevant.
+In table 1, you can view my results on training these models.

-We can use any object detection checkpoint.
-Here, we use Mobilenetv2 SSD and Faster RCNN (Resnet 101) models.
-Training with this API, required fixing some paths and some training configurations.
-The pipeline.config files provided in this repo, serve as the training configurations and the paths are almost handled in the notebook.
+Training with this API requires fixing some paths and some training configurations.
+The pipeline.config files provided in this repo, serve as the training configurations and the paths are compatible with the rest of the notebook, give or take.
+In all likelihood, you won't have to make too many changes to them.
+I appreciate any suggestions and improvement that you can think of for these configurations.

-The data for training must be connverted to TFRecords.
-In the notebook, this is done as well.
-Of course, we rely heavily on the API to do this for us.
+The rest of the workflow, such as setting up the environment, creating TFRecords, extracting frozen graph, and evaluating on test set is also provided in the notebook.
+The detection results of the Faster RCNN model is presented in figure 1.

 # 3D Vehicle Detection

-For implementing this section, I started with an unofficial implementaation.
-I tried to modify different sections to make improvements.
+For implementing this section, I started with an unofficial implementation (check the references).
+My main focus was to make modifications for improving the accuracy of the model.
+I also tried my best to clean up the code.
+I also made sure that most of the functions and segments are documented.
+In the future, I try to add brief descriptions to this readme as well.
+Indeed, it is best to read the original paper and implement it yourself with as few hints as possible.

+My final results are described in table 2 and 3.
+The final 3D boxes can be seen in figure 2.

 # References
 ### Papers and Datasets